This course is presented as

 - Design appropriate identity and access management solutions.

-- Comprehend and apply appropriate processes and frameworks including the Software Development Life-Cycle (SDLC) process, ITIL and ISO/IEC 20000.
+- Comprehend and apply appropriate processes and frameworks including the Software Development Life-Cycle (SDLC) process and secure operations.

 Who should attend